Storm Water Programs

 - To promote public awareness of the hazards involved in the improper discharge of trash, yard waste, lawn chemicals, pet waste, wastewater, oil, petroleum products, cleaning products, paint products, hazardous waste, sediment and other pollutants into the storm drainage system.

 - To encourage recycling of used motor oil and safe disposal of other hazardous consumer products.

 - To facilitate compliance with state and federal standards by owners of construction sites within the designated areas in the County.

 All construction activities within the designated areas of Benton County require a Stormwater Permit prior to the starting any construction activity on-site.
-Where construction on a site will disturb soil or vegetation on one (1) or more acres of land during the life of the construction project; this shall include a single lot in a subdivision regardless of size, the following are required as part of the Stormwater Permit:
+Where construction on a site will disturb soil or vegetation on 200 square feet or more of land during the life of the construction project; this shall include a single lot in a subdivision , the following are required as part of the Stormwater Permit: